bhainesva/go-typescript-bazel-connect-service/README.md

 Run frontend with:
 `pnpm start` in `/react`

-Generate types for editor with:
+Generate types for editor with (you don't need to do this anymore):
 `bazel run //react/proto:eliza_ts_proto.copy`

 TODO: